Monday, June 27, 2022

 As strange as this may sound, I am a fan of the Mario Party games.
 Even more, I think it's probably the Mario series I'm the biggest fan of.
 Like, I love the 3D platformers, the Mario Kart games are fantastic, and the RPGs flesh out the world a lot, but there's something really special about the Mario Party games to me.
 They're some of the best multiplayer party experiences around, but their sheer variety of modes and minigames make for fun pick-and-play single-player titles as well.
 None of these games are going to rank up with my all-time favorites, but I care about the Mario Party series, and I want to talk about all of them, or at least the numbered ones.

-Mario Party: Look, I get that the N64 Mario Parties are generally considered to be the best ones, but the first Mario Party is an easy candidate for worst in the series.
+Mario Party: Look, I get that the N64 Mario Parties are generally considered to be the best ones, but the first Mario Party is an easy candidate for one of the worst in the series.
 It feels like a prototype in a lot of ways, with overly simplistic board gameplay and minigames, and a generally very unbalanced and luck-based gameplay loop.
 There are no items in this game whatsoever, meaning that there really isn't any strategy in playing these boards, and it doesn't help that a lot of the boards are incredibly gimmicky, from the lottery in Peach's Birthday Cake to the many moving walls in Luigi's Engine Room to the sheer awfulness that is Wario's Battle Canyon (the first of many horrible island-hopping boards).
 The few boards I do like (Mario's Rainbow Castle and Yoshi's Tropical Island) are incredibly simple and basic, but even they suffer from moments of cruel punishment like losing coins in minigames and literally everything about Chance Time.

 But how's the rest of the game?
 Well, the minigames are mostly alright.
 There are some iconic ones here like Bumper Balls, Face Lift, Bombsketball, and Bobsled Run, but most of the minigames got improved and more fleshed-out versions in the sequels.
 The 1-vs-3 games are also pretty awful here, it's already my least favorite minigame type, but they're especially unbalanced in the first game.
 One element of Mario Party I do like are the single-player challenge minigames, they're simple but mostly a good time, and I wish they showed up more.
 However, I can't talk about Mario Party's minigames without bringing up the blister-inducing joystick-spinning games.
 To put it simply, those suck too.
 I actually think Mario Party's extra content is pretty cool, though.
 There's a lot of gamemodes and fun useless junk you can buy in the shop, and Mini-Game Island is still one of my favorite single player modes in the series.
 Several games have a mode where you run through every minigame, but it never feels like an adventure like it does in this one.
 There really is a lot of charm put into the presentation of Mario Party, from the expressive character animations, to the detailed hub of Mushroom Village, to Yasunori Mitsuda's lovely soundtrack It's a shame Mario Party's core gameplay is such a chore to play because everything around that central gameplay is super charming.